Innoxia/liliths-throne-public/lilithsThroneBuildTutorial.md

 1. Choose "Java Application", and click "OK".
 1. A Wizard will open, click "Search" next to the "Main Class" Box.
 1. Another Window will open, there will be one matching item called "Main - com.lilithsthrone.main" Select this and click "OK".
-1. Click OK.
+1. Click "OK".
 1. Click "Apply" and "Close".
-1. Try Exporting Again.
+1. Try Exporting again.

 ####  "C:\Users\[USERNAME]\git\liliths-throne-public is not an empty directory."